An Introduction to CDL Training

 Choosing a Commercial Driving School

 Not all CDL training is equal.
-In order to make an educated decision and find the best school for you, you'll need to take several factors into consideration:
+The FMCSA provides a list of federally approved ELDT course providers, but in order to make an educated decision and find the best school for you, you'll need to take several factors into consideration:

 - How long the school has been accredited.